gautham-8087/Event-IQ/README.md

 1. **Login**: Use the default credentials or create a new account
 2. **View Dashboard**: See upcoming events and available resources
 3. **Manual Booking**: Click the green "+" button to create events manually
-4. **AI Assistant**: Click the blue chat button to interact with Gemini AI for intelligent scheduling
+4. **AI Assistant**: Click the blue chat button to interact with Event IQ AI for intelligent scheduling and availability checking

 ## License